aichacamara/international-vaccine-allocation/README_seir_opt.txt

 -----------------------------------------------------------------------------
 Usage

+To run seir_opt2, give the name of the FOLDER containing input files:

+> python seir_opt2 input_data

+This does multiple runs, one for each file in this folder.

-To run either program, give the input filename.
-For example, if the input file T2 is in the folder input_data (in the current directory):
+To run seir_QP3, give the path to the input file.
+To read T2.xml in the folder "input_data":

-> python seir_QP3.py input_data/T2.xml
+> python seir_QP3 input_data/T2.xml

 Both programs use the same input file, though not all inputs are used by QP.
 -----------------------------------------------------------------------------
 Outputs

-Both programs write the same output files with names, e.g.,
+The subfolder "output" is created.
+For each input file, seir_opt2 writes three files with names, e.g.,

   T2_T090_nu0.0.out		output
   T2_T090_nu0.0_con.out		console output, i.e., Gurobi
   T2_T090_nu0.0_plot.csv	csv file for time plots with R

+seir_QP3 appends "_QP" to the names.
 To direct Gurobi output to console, remove "sys.stdout = ..."
 To turn off console (Gurobi) output, change v.Params.LogToConsole from 1 to 0